brainlife/warehouse/docs/_pages/resource.md

 ### ABCD Default Hooks

-Some app provides its own (ABCD Hooks)[https://github.com/brain-life/abcd-spec], however, many of them relies on default hooks that are installed on each resource.
+Some app provides its own [ABCD Hooks](https://github.com/brain-life/abcd-spec), however, many of them relies on default hooks that are installed on each resource.
 As a resource provider, you will need to provide these default hooks ("start", "stop", and "status" scripts) and make them available to all app by adding them to `$PATH`.
 If you are not sure how to write these scripts, you can install and use the our default ABCD hooks by doing following.

 ```
 cd ~